Darki002/WhoIsHome/README.md

 - `JWT_SECRET_KEY` : Key used for the JWT Authentication.
 - `API_KEY` : API Key used by the middleware in every request to Authorized.
 - `PROJECT_ID` : the Firebase projectId of your Firebase project.
+(Not in used yet)
 - `GOOGLE_APPLICATION_CREDENTIALS` : Google Authentication for Firebase.
-Read more [here](https://cloud.google.com/docs/authentication/provide-credentials-adc#wlif-key)
+Read more [here](https://cloud.google.com/docs/authentication/provide-credentials-adc#wlif-key) (Not in used yet)

 ## Local Development